rakshixh/Ra.shop/README.md

 5. Checkout component with address updation functionality
 6. React toastify for toast messages

-### React Application makes use of Web Browser's localStorage
+### This React Application makes use of Web Browser's localStorage

 ### Credit: Product Images <a href="https://www.xenpachi.in/" target="_blank">Xenpachi.in</a>